A Celebration of Life, Imagine something special like this —->

 Date/Time: TBD in August, 2020

 Keynote Speaker: TBD

 Music: *Live* (securing the wish-list likes of Paul McCartney , Joan Baez , Bob Dylan, Phil Collins the Dixie Chicks , John Cougar Mellencamp , to name a few; & on *Loudspeaker* (Battle Hymn of the Republic ; John Lennon’s Imagine & Give Peace A Chance ; Marvin Gaye ; Peter, Paul & Mary ; Wind of Change,.,etc)

 Program Schedule —->

-12:00 – Following the National Anthem, Welcome & Opening Remarks: w/the esteemed Vincent J. Salandria , a Philadelphia attorney and 1st generation critic of the Warren Commission.
+12:00 – Following the rendering of America the Beautiful, Welcome & Opening Remarks: w/the esteemed Vincent J. Salandria , a Philadelphia attorney and 1st generation critic of the Warren Commission.

 Remembrance tribute to Dr. Martin Luther King, Jr. : remarks by Congressman John Lewis (D, GA); former US Ambassador Andrew Young , a personal confidant of Dr. King; and, of course, a member of Dr. King’s family.

 Closing Ceremonies: A 15 Minute Candlelight Vigil in remembrance of these bold visionary leaders (amid a stirring loudspeaker rendition of Andy Williams’ Battle Hymn of the Republic in the background), then a brief Prayer for our extended Family of Man on this beautiful blue & green planet, followed by a brief sing along to a classic hit song playing up on the jumbo-tron screen, by the late George Harrison , as the throng break ranks, and depart back to their respective communities across the country, with a strong resolve to emulate these three wise men in matters of promoting a more just society/world…